-Students must apply for TMS online (www.afford.com/dts) or call TMS (800-722-4867) prior to the semester they plan to attend.
+Students must apply for TMS online (afford.com/dts) or call TMS (800-722-4867) prior to the semester they plan to attend.
 An Enrollment fee does apply.
 Fees are subject to change.
-More information about monthly payment plans is available online at www.dts.edu/financialaid.
-Questions regarding the monthly payment plan should be directed to the bursar/student account office (stuacct@dts.edu) in the DTS Advising Center.
+More information about monthly payment plans is available online at dts.edu/financialaid.
+Questions regarding the monthly payment plan should be directed to the bursar/student account office (stuacct@dts.edu).